khumph/emacs-config/README.md

 Everything you would need to recreate my configuration is here (provided you install the necessary Emacs packages) except for [sensible-defaults.el](https://github.com/hrs/sensible-defaults.el) and [org-checklist.el](https://github.com/yyr/org-mode/blob/master/contrib/lisp/org-checklist.el) which need to be added to your .emacs.d directory along with the files in this repository.

-To run on Microsoft Windows, I place the following `.emacs` file in `C:\Users\%USERNAME%\AppData\Roaming` to point to the appropriate files:
+To run on Microsoft Windows, I place the following `.emacs` file in the `%APPDATA%` directory which is typically `C:\Users\%USERNAME%\AppData\Roaming` to point to the appropriate files:
 ```elisp
 (setenv "HOME" (substitute-in-file-name "$USERPROFILE"))
 (setq user-init-file (substitute-in-file-name "$HOME/.emacs.d/init.el"))